 Keller UMC partners with two local elementary schools for this mentoring program.
 Each student has a mentor whom they meet with weekly for one hour as well as a prayer partner who prays for the match behind the scenes.
 We think this is one of the best ways that we can share Christ’s love in the world around us and embody who Christ is.

 Our mission work includes international trips to Haiti, Slovakia, Belize and Sierra Leone as well trips to various cities across the United States.

 Community Partner Program

 The Community Partner Program engages churches in providing opportunities for individuals who qualify for assistance such as SNAP, Medicaid and CHIP, to easily apply for and update benefits that will enable them to have a better quality of life.
 Volunteers from Keller serve as "navigators" that help applicants sign on to Your Texas Benefits and apply.

 Keller United Methodist Church is committed to serving and connecting our congregation and our neighbors in ways that build healthy communities.
-The Keller UMC Resource Center’s food pantry will be a food resource for individuals, families and the elderly (without zip code restrictions) who currently go unserved or underserved in our community.
+The Keller UMC Resource Center’s food pantry is a food resource for individuals, families and the elderly (without zip code restrictions) who currently go unserved or underserved in our community.
 As we get to know clients of our food pantry, we can learn of other needs and connect them with resources we have or with partner agencies.